LinaI05/Hangman/README.md

-# Hangman
+# Snowman

-Hangman game for coding project
+This game is called Snowman and is a variation of the Hangman game.